drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 }
 ```

-Now we just `gps add`, `git dc` to verify our staged code.
+Now we just `git add`, `git dc` to verify our staged code.
 All looks good.
 We
-create another patch using `gps c` and enter the message.
+create another patch using `git commit` and enter the message.

 ```
 Add bar() function